 Depending on the number of cases in a particular region and whether there is an outbreak, different types of public health interventions and quarantine recommendations are appropriate.
 The risk thresholds in WeHealth can be adjusted on the fly, allowing public health authorities to customize settings for who gets alerted based on their risk level and what recommendations they receive.

-Covid Watch allows users to select and change their region.
-The same app, with the same data can be interpreted through the lens of the region they are currently in.
+Covid Watch allows users to select and change their region and community.
+The same app, with the same data can be interpreted through the lens of the region and community they are currently in.
 Allowing local public health departments to completely customize how the local community interacts with them, at the same time allowing a simple, unified experience for the end user regardless of where they are.
-For tourism and for general mobility of the population as they move across regions, this makes it very easy to focus attention on what is truly important and unique about each region.
+For tourism and for general mobility of the population as they move across regions and communities, this makes it very easy to focus attention on what is truly important and unique about each area.

 As the original pioneers of the anonymous protocols that led to the development of exposure notification technology, we have a strong commitment to innovation and making this digital health tool available to those who need it most.
 We continue to invest in adjacent areas like hardware integration, privacy-preserving systems for the identification of hotspots and wearables to expand the reach of exposure notifications beyond smartphones.